-Opioids include illegal drugs such as heroin, as well as prescription medications used to treat pain such as morphine, codeine, methadone, oxycodone (OxyContin®, Percodan®, Percocet®), hydrocodone (Vicodin®, Lortab®, Norco®), fentanyl (Duragesic®, Fentora®), hydromorphone (Dilaudid®, Exalgo®), and buprenorphine (Subutex®, Suboxone®).
-Opioids work by binding to specific receptors in the brain, spinal cord and gastrointestinal tract.
+Opioids are drugs that alter the body's perception of pain.
+These drugs are among our most important tools for treating chronic and acute pain.
+Opioids work by binding to specific receptors in the brain, spinal cord, and gastrointestinal tract.
 In doing so, they minimize the body's perception of pain.
-However, stimulating the opioid receptors or "reward centers" in the brain also can trigger other systems of the body, such as those responsible for regulating mood, breathing and blood pressure.
+However, stimulating the opioid receptors or "reward centers" in the brain also can trigger other systems of the body, such as those responsible for regulating mood, breathing, and blood pressure.